PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Illustrative forecast samples

 \section{Illustrative forecast samples}

 Figure~\ref{fig:forecasts} displays wind speed forecasts for 24h derived from the eastward and northward wind components for some sampled forecasting windows in the test set at different station locations.
-The figure compares the RNN-noemb and STGNN model predictions against those from ICON-CH1-EPS.
-Forecast uncertainty is also visualized.
+These forecasts come from the experiment outlined in Section \ref{sec:experiments}.
+The figure compares MP-TCN+ against the physics-based ICON model.
+Forecast uncertainty is also visualized as shaded areas, representing the the 5th, 25th, 75th and 95th quantiles computed from the samples.
+Similarly, Figure~\ref{fig:forecasts_temp} displays the results of MP-TCN and ICON on the inductive learning task for temperature forecasting (Appendix \ref{app:temperature-extra}).
+The figure shows predictions at meteorological stations and rain gauges that were not part of the training set, illustrating the model's ability to generalize to previously unseen locations.